thelastone07/thelastone07.github.io/_blogs/rust_for_software_3_0.md

 } // x equals v or returns an Err(e)
 ```
 we can do this

 ```rust
 let x = fn()?;
 ```

 The ? at the end handles the ```match``` code.
-If there is an error, x holds value if fn() returns some value or the function throws an error Err(e) automically and exits.
+If there is an error, x holds value if fn() returns some value or the function throws an error Err(e) automatically and exits.

 ### range